yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="on_registered_message"></a>ON_REGISTERED_MESSAGE

-Funkcja systemu `RegisterWindowMessage` Windows służy do definiowania nowego komunikatu okna, który ma być unikatowy w całym systemie.
+Funkcja Windows `RegisterWindowMessage` służy do definiowania nowego komunikatu w oknie, który ma być unikatowy w całym systemie.

 ### <a name="syntax"></a>Składnia